-- Secondhand smoke: Likewise, simply being around smoking itself, such as living with someone who smokes regularly, can greatly increase your risk level.
+Likewise, secondhand smoking — that is, simply being around smoking itself, such as living with someone who smokes regularly — can greatly increase your risk level.

 - Radon exposure: While you can’t detect it, according to the EPA, radon is the second-leading cause of lung cancer in the country.

 - Asbestos exposure: While government regulations have reduced the presence of asbestos in workplaces and commercial products, it’s still harmful when released into the air.
 Asbestos is a particularly significant risk factor in the development of mesothelioma, a type of cancer that affects the pleura, or lining of the lung.